And e is just as cursed.

 To a better approximation, e is 2.718281828459045... – its decimal expansion stretching out forever, never repeating in any permanent pattern, because e is a transcendental number.
 It is the base of natural logarithms, which is equivalent to the fact that the area under the curve (the integral of) y = 1/x between x = 1 and x = e is exactly equal to one unit.
 It also features in the exponential function y = ex, which is unique in that its value (y) is exactly equal to its growth rate (dy/dx in calculus notation) at every point.

-As well as showing up in problems involving growth or decay (including compound interest) or in calculus, whenever logarithmic or exponential functions are involved, e is at the heart of the statistical bell curve; the shape of a hanging cable, known as a catenary; the study of the distribution of prime numbers; and Stirling's formula for approximating factorials.
+As well as showing up in problems involving growth or decay (including compound interest) or in calculus, whenever logarithmic or exponential functions are involved, e is at the heart of the normal distribution; the shape of a hanging cable, known as a catenary; the study of the distribution of prime numbers; and Stirling's formula for approximating factorials.

 Like pi, e pops up as the limit of many continued fractions and infinite series.
 Leonhard Euler, who was the first to study and to use the symbol e (in 1727), found it could be expressed as the curious fraction: